merkle-open/generator-nitro/app/templates/project/docs/nitro.md

         "example": {
             "string" : "gold",
-            "nested": "All that glitters is not $t(test.example.string).", "interpolation" : "Hello __name__"
+            "nested": "All that glitters is not $t(test.example.string).", "sprintf" : "The first three letters of %s are: %s, %s and %s", "interpolation" : "Hello __name__"
         }
     }

     {{t "test.example.string"}}
     {{t "test.example.nested"}}
+    {{t "test.example.sprintf" "alphabet" "a" "l" "p"}}
     {{t "test.example.interpolation" data}}

-The Second system uses `%s` placeholders or brackets as interpolation pre- and suffixes:
+The Second system uses brackets as interpolation pre- and suffixes and numbered or named placeholders:

     "test": {
         "example": {
-            "interpolation1" : "The first three letters of %s are: %s, %s and %s", "interpolation2" : "The last two letters of {1} are: {3} and {2}", "interpolation3" : "The first letter of {word} is: {one}" }
+            "interpolation1" : "The last two letters of {1} are: {3} and {2}",
+            "interpolation2" : "The first letter of {word} is: {one}" }
     }

-    {{t "test.example.interpolation1" "alphabet" "a" "l" "p"}}
-    {{t "test.example.interpolation2" "alphabet" "e" "t"}}
+    {{t "test.example.interpolation1" "alphabet" "e" "t"}}
-    {{t "test.example.interpolation3" word="alphabet" one="a"}}
+    {{t "test.example.interpolation2" word="alphabet" one="a"}}

 ## Conventions